 The first step when importing into a remote area in Australia is to understand whether the location is classed as rural.
 The Department of Agriculture and Water Resources has defined the process for classifying rural postcodes for the purpose of sea container deliveries.

-- be adjacent to a metropolitan area, or a port that is determined under the Biosecurity Act 2015 to be a first point of entry into Australia
+- are adjacent to a metropolitan area, or a port that is determined under the Biosecurity Act 2015 to be a first point of entry into Australia

 - do not have a council land zoning classification that relates to farming, forestry, primary production or identifies the area as national parks, nature reserves or waterways.